grafov/streamsurfer/README.md

 =================

 Utility to detect errors in HTTP Live Streams (Apple HLS).
-It may be used as regular monitoring tool and for mediaserver stress testing.
+It may be used as regular monitoring tool and stress testing for mediaservers (and any HTTP-servers too).

 Features are:

  * parse M3U8-playlists (master and single-bitrate playlists)
  * detect bad playlists format (empty playlists, incorrect chunk durations)
- * check HTTP response statuses and webserver timeouts
+ * check HTTP response statuses
- * response time statistics
+ * collects response time statistics
  * webreports to represent collected statistics
  * integration with Zabbix (http://zabbix.com) monitoring software